What to do in Yangon, Myanmar

 Take a stroll through Chinatown at night and enjoy some of the delicious skewers of the 19th Street restaurants.
 Besides the amazing food (a little more expensive on 19th Street, but it’s worth it) you’ll find a lively atmosphere where locals and tourists mingle in a very natural way.

-The City Hall building, located next to Sule Pagoda, is considered to be an example of the typical burmese architecture.
+The City Hall building, located next to Sule Pagoda, is considered to be an example of typical Burmese architecture.
 It was also the center point of many political protests throughout the years.
-Some metres away, in front of the Maha Badula Park, the magnificent High Court building is a perfect example of the typical British architecture.
+Some metres away, in front of Maha Badulla Park, the magnificent High Court building is a perfect example of typical British architecture.
 It was built in 1911, during the time of the British Empire.
 The 2 buildings are listed in Yangon’s City Heritage List.